The Immaculate Collection: Legacy

 Just as Bob Dylan's insurgent braininess embodied the boundary-stretching '60s, Madonna epitomized the '80s, from the coy consumerism of "Material Girl" to the stylish hedonism of "Vogue".
 She was a change-agent of Hollywood-blockbuster proportions, embodying womanhood's power while simultaneously upending musty notions of femininity...
 And, since this is above all expertly built, wonderfully sung music, the songcraft lets listeners ignore all of the above and just dance.
 [E]ach listen shows that Madonna's unerring musical instincts—let's go ahead and call it genius—were as formidable as her more famous ambition.

 Other retrospective assessments specifically praised the album as a greatest hits collection.
 Drew Mackie of People, called the album "the best-named greatest hits compilation ever" and "easily one of the best greatest hits albums ever."
 In 2022, it was included in the Rolling Stone Italia list of the 10 greatest hits albums that "made history".
 NME ranked it as the second-best greatest hits album of all time, claiming that "In her pomp, Madonna was the best pop star of her time."
 Selena Dieringer from Houston Press listed The Immaculate Collection among the "ten really fantastic Greatest Hits albums".
+Classic Pop named it the best compilation album of all time.
 The Daily Telegraph ranked it as Madonna's best album, calling it "a phenomenal collection".
 It was also included in Out's The 100 Greatest, Gayest Albums of All Time, addressing the influence of records for the gay community, with staff calling it "the definitive document of her stratospherically successful first decade".
 Queerty editors selected The Immaculate Collection among 20 most important albums to shape LGBTQ culture, calling it "a must for any gold star gay's record collection."

+The Immaculate Collection also influenced the development of subsequent Madonna greatest hits albums.
+GHV2 (2001), an abbreviation of Greatest Hits Volume 2, was marketed as a follow-up to The Immaculate Collection, comprising Madonna's hits from 1992 to 2001.
+The two-disc edition of Celebration (2009) includes every track from The Immaculate Collection, except "Rescue Me".